Matty67889/mern-stack-journey/README.md

 1. Run the issue tracker using the instructions in [Running Issue Tracker Section](#running-issue-tracker)
 2. Edit code.
-3. Run `npm run lint` and fix linting errors.
+3. Run `npm run lint` and fix linting errors for `ui` and `api` folders.
-4. Run `npm run compile` to compile a production version of the app, and test to ensure that it works.
+4. Run `npm run compile` in the `ui` folder to compile a production version of the app, and test to ensure that it works.

 ### NPM Script Notes